CarlosFaccelli26/hand_crafting_milestone/README.md

 Base project was build with the walkthrough project provided by [Code Institute](https://codeinstitute.net/)

 I need to thank my mentor [Rahul Lakhanpal](https://codeinstitute.net/)

+To all slack community wich help me through the project